-If you’ve been turned down for life insurance because of a serious medical condition, there are several “alternative” options you can consider.
+If you’ve been denied life insurance due to a serious medical condition, you have several “alternative” options to consider.

-Guaranteed issue or “guarantee acceptance” individual life insurance requires little to no information from the policyholder to be insured.
+Individual life insurance with guaranteed issue or “guarantee acceptance” requires little to no information from the policyholder to be insured.

 “They are sold without medical underwriting and they pay out a minimal amount of death benefit.
 In other words, if you have a preexisting medical condition such as hepatitis or HIV and are considered to be ‘high-risk,’ a guaranteed issue policy may be your only option for coverage,” said MetLife financial planner Tony Franks.

-Guaranteed issue policies have a very high premium with a low face value.
-The term is generally five, 10 or 15 years and they are often a last resort for people who cannot get insurance elsewhere.
-Most policies have a face value of less than $20,000.
+Guaranteed issue policies charge a high premium for a low face value.
+The term is typically five, ten, or fifteen years, and they are frequently used as a last resort for people who are unable to obtain insurance elsewhere.
+The face value of the majority of policies is less than $20,000.

 “Guaranteed issue life insurance is designed to pay for funeral expenses only,” said Franks.
 “This is not a policy that would provide a very large death benefit to your family, if you were interested in protecting them financially after your death.
 Some policies also have age restrictions.”

-In addition, policyholders have the option to cancel a policy within 10 days, in which they are eligible for a full refund.
-Guaranteed issue policies also have what’s called “graded benefits.”
-Meaning that if policyholders die within the first two years of the policy, their family would only be offered a portion of the death benefit.
+Furthermore, policyholders have the option to cancel a policy within 10 days and receive a full refund.
+Guaranteed issue policies also include “graded benefits.”
+That is, if a policyholder dies within the first two years of coverage, their family will only receive a portion of the death benefit.

-However, guaranteed issue should not be confused with simplified issue.
-According to the Society of Actuaries, simplified, or “quick” issue individual life insurance, is a policy with a fast turnaround because of its no hassle nature.
+However, the guaranteed problem should not be confused with the simplified problem.
+The Society of Actuaries defines simplified, or “quick” issue individual life insurance as a policy with a quick turnaround due to its no-hassle nature.

-This type of policy comes in term and whole life insurance, and while a traditional policy may take 30 days to issue, simplified issue can take less than five days.
+This type of policy is available in term and whole life insurance, and while a traditional policy may take 30 days to issue, a simplified policy can be issued in as little as five days.

 “These policies require the potential policyholder to answer only a few health-related questions and do not require taking a medical examination,” said Franks.

-Those interested in purchasing a simplified issue policy often do so because of the convenience.
-The insurance application is much shorter than with a traditional policy and qualified applicants can receive almost instant approval.
+Those who are interested in purchasing a simplified issue policy frequently do so for the sake of convenience.
+The insurance application process is much shorter than with a traditional policy, and qualified applicants can receive approval almost immediately.

-But while these policies are considered “no hassle,” they are more expensive than a policy that has a lengthy underwriting process.
-The face value of policies can be issued up to $150,000, and although there is no medical examination and a shorter application process, underwriters will still look at medical records, employment and other personal information before approving an application.
+However, while these policies are marketed as “no-hassle,” they are more expensive than policies with a lengthy underwriting process.
+Although there is no medical examination and the application process is shorter, underwriters will still look at medical records, employment history, and other personal information before approving an application.